docker-library/docs/percona/content.md

 ## Environment Variables

-When you start the `%%IMAGE%%` image, you can adjust the configuration of the Percona instance by passing one or more environment variables on the `docker run` command line.
+When you start the `%%IMAGE%%` image, you can adjust the configuration of the instance by passing one or more environment variables on the `docker run` command line.
 Do note that none of the variables below will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup.

 ### `MYSQL_ROOT_PASSWORD`

-This variable is mandatory and specifies the password that will be set for the Percona `root` superuser account.
+This variable is mandatory and specifies the password that will be set for the `root` superuser account.
 In the above example, it was set to `my-secret-pw`.

 ### `MYSQL_ROOT_HOST`